elliotweiser/elliotweiser.github.io/README.md

 ------------------------------------------------------------------

 I joined Comcast as a junior engineer after graduating from Swarthmore College.
-My initial responsibilities included system administration and operation of Anthill Pro (a legacy CI system), Gerrit Code Review, and Sonatype Nexus.
-In the following months, I gradually applied my software development skills to this role and began practicing "DevOps".
-As time passed, my team established its
-charter: Empower engineers to go fast!

-I've since moved up in the ranks.
+Administration of various legacy services was my first responsibility.
+Those systems included Anthill Pro, Gerrit Code Review, and Sonatype Nexus.
+Each member of the team led training sessions and contributed to best-practices documentation.

+This was not a glamorous phase of my position, but it presented an opportunity for growth.
+A "DevOps" culture arose as my team applied development methodologies to our work.
+After some much needed maturation, my team established its charter.
+Empower engineers to go fast!

+I'm currently a Software Engineer II.
 I help motivate my team to do the best work they can do, while encouraging a fun, collaborative atmosphere.
 We observe strict code review guidelines, automate any repeatable task, and test EVERYTHING.
-We encourage and remind each other to care about the quality of the code we write (and that also applies to documentation).
-We use the AGILE methodology to manage our workload and to facilitate communication of our priorities/roadmap to our stakeholders.
-Our customers are other Comcast engineers, so we've built strong collaborative relationships with other teams.
+We encourage each other to write high-quality code, commit messages, and documentation.
+Our team practices the AGILE methodology to help manage our workload.
+Each member of the team "manages up" by leading scrums and contributing to our road-map.
+Furthermore, we've established healthy collaborative relationships with other engineering teams.
+These teams help assist with beta testing, providing feedback, and informing our backlog.
-This establishes a feedback loop for transparent testing and delivery of high-demand features to our own software.

-Below I describe some of the projects I've worked on while at Comcast.
+Below I describe some of the projects I’ve worked on while at Comcast.

 #### Project Mortar